 The Importance of Dual Diagnosis

 When left untreated, mental health disorders and addiction commonly co-occur.
-In fact, according to DualDiagnosis.com, of the 17.5 million Americans age 18+ who had a mental health disorder in the past year, 4 million also struggled with a co-occurring drug or alcohol dependency.
+In fact, according to the National Alliance on Mental Illness (NAMI), 47.6 million adults in the United States experienced a mental health issue in 2018, and 9.2 million people also experienced a co-occurring disorder of mental illness and substance use disorder.

 These statistics prove the necessity for Dual Diagnosis treatment methods, which simultaneously treat mental health and substance use disorders.